xingpz2008/dealerless-FSS_public/2pc_test/README.md

 For Containment, change `CTN_SIZE` to any knots number and `CTN_KNOTS` to define custom knot points.

-For Public / Private LUT, the size of table entries is determined by input bit length `f`.
+For Public / Private LUT, the size of table entries is determined by input bit length `i`.

 For Spline Polynomial Approximation, variable `APPROX_DEG` determines approximation degree and `APPROX_SEG` determines spline numbers.